Prof. Dr. Nicola Breugst

 Academic Career and Research Areas

-Nicola Breugst (b.
-1983) focuses on the people side of entrepreneurship and analyzes the role of cognition, motivation and emotion in the entrepreneurial process.
+Nicola Breugst focuses on the people side of entrepreneurship and analyzes the role of cognition, motivation and emotion in the entrepreneurial process.
 She also investigates the social and economic background of company founders.
-For example, she studies how the entrepreneurial team influences the company founders, how entrepreneurs inspire their employees, or how they deal with uncertainty in their industry sector.
+For example, she studies how the entrepreneurial team influences the founders, how entrepreneurs inspire their employees, or how they deal with uncertainty in their environment.
 Her work demonstrates that rather than being lonesome heroes entrepreneurs interact closely with one another and with their environment.

-Breugst studied psychology at LMU Munich.
-She completed her PhD in entrepreneurship at FSU Jena in 2011.
-Since 2012 she has been professor of Entrepreneurial Behavior at TUM.
-Breugst has worked at the University of Duisburg-Essen (Germany), the Max Planck Institute of Economics in Jena (Germany), the Kelley School of Business at Indiana University (USA) and the NUS Business School of the National University of Singapore.
+Nicola Breugst studied psychology at Ludwig-Maximilians-University Munich and completed her PhD in entrepreneurship at the Friedrich-Schiller-University Jena.
+She has worked as a professor of Entrepreneurial Behavior at TUM since 2012.
+In her academic career, Nicola Breugst worked at the University of Duisburg-Essen (Germany), the Max Planck Institute of Economics in Jena (Germany), the Kelley School of Business at Indiana University (USA) and the NUS Business School of the National University of Singapore.

 - Excellence in Reviewing Award from Journal of Business Venturing (2013)